AOMediaCodec/libavif/README.md

             // is also owned and dependent on decoder. decoder->image's data/pointers are
             // likely to be completely different after each call to avifDecoderNextImage().

-            ... image->width;
+            ... decoder->image->width;
-            ... image->height;
+            ... decoder->image->height;
-            ... image->depth;     // If >8, all plane ptrs below are uint16_t*
+            ... decoder->image->depth;     // If >8, all plane ptrs below are uint16_t*
-            ... image->yuvFormat; // U and V planes might be smaller than Y based on format,
+            ... decoder->image->yuvFormat; // U and V planes might be smaller than Y based on format,
                                            // use avifGetPixelFormatInfo() to find out in a generic way

+            // See Basic Decoding example for color profile querying

             // Option 1: Use YUV planes directly
             ... decoder->image->yuvPlanes;